 Many bars and restaurants in Portugal serve a refreshing glass of white port mixed with tonic over ice, with a slice of orange, before dinner.
 It's sweet, but not too sweet, and awakens the appetite.

-Have you ever tried a port and tonic?
-You may have difficulty finding white port; I could only find a version of white port from California.
-This won't be as complex as a good Portuguese white port, but this is supposed to be an easy-drinking, inexpensive wine (and cocktail!).
+You may find it difficult to find white port; I could only find a version of white port from California.
+This won’t be as complex as a good Portuguese white port, but this is supposed to be an easy-drinking, inexpensive wine.
 This bottle cost me $5, but I enjoyed it very much.
-Now, do make up the difference on good tonic water.
-I am a big fan of Q Tonic from Brooklyn; it's much less sweet than big-brand tonic, and full of really delicious flavors.
+Now, do make up the difference on good

 Orange slice, to garnish